 where the component curvatures are

 \end{itemize}

-Thus, the generalized 1-forms \eqref{a_1} and \eqref{a_2} supply the field content for higher connections, while the groups $\mathbf{G}_{(N)}$ govern an extended gauge symmetry.
-The recursive formalism developed here for $N=1,2$ provides a paradigm for the generalized description of the higher gauge transformations presented in the following sections.
+Thus, the generalized 1-forms \eqref{a_1} and \eqref{a_2} encode the field content of higher connections, while the groups $\mathbf{G}_{(N)}$ implement an extended gauge symmetry.
+The recursive formalism developed here for $N=1,2$ provides a template for the generalized treatment of the higher gauge transformations presented in the following sections.